git-game/git-game-v2/README.md

 #Level 2
 Congratulations on making it to level two!
 So I see you have mastered the art of using git show.
 Now in order to proceed to next level, you must find out who contributed the most to this branch!
-Below is a riddle whose possible answer choices can be found by running the command:
+Once you find out how to do this, Below is a riddle whose possible answer choices can be found by running the command:

 ```$ git log```